Skip to main content

 Layouts is a new feature released in 2025 that alters how a banner is constructed in CSS.
 If you have previous customizations as a current DataGrail customer, you can follow this migration guide to help with transitioning to Layouts.
 Your current banner will not have any style alterations until your next publish event.

-You can construct the notice "banner" that appears on your website to data subjects using the Layouts feature.
-This guide provides an overview of how to use the layout builder tool.
+You can construct geo-specific banner notices that appear on your website to data subjects using the Layouts feature.
+This guide provides an overview of how to use the layout builder tool and assign these layouts to policies.

 If you want to customize the layout to match your brand's design patterns, including using custom fonts and colors, you can follow our CSS customization guide.
 And if you need to localize the banner, you can check out our localization guide.